-The Lancaster Canal is 57 miles (91.8 km) long.
-From Preston to Kendal.
-At present the nothern reaches of the Canal, Tewitfield to Kendal 14.6 miles (23.4km) are derelict.
-The footpath does continue all the way but doesn’t always stay by the Canal.
+The Lancaster Canal walk is 57 miles (91.8 km) long and runs from Preston to Kendal.
+At present the northern reaches of the canal, Tewitfield to Kendal 14.6 miles (23.4km), are derelict.
+The footpath does continue all the way but doesn’t always stay by the canal.
 It has to leave it through fields and joins minor roads over the M6.
-But does take you all the way to Kendal.
+However, it does take you all the way to Kendal.

 The Lancaster Canal walk was a peaceful, enjoyable walk and I was able to camp wild every night.